david-kariuki/ace-the-java-coding-interview/app/src/main/java/AceTheJavaCodingInterview/big_o_notation/BigOFormulae.md

 ||||

 <br><br> 7.
 General Tips

 - Every time a list or array gets iterated over `c×length` times, it is most likely in `O(n)` time.
 - When you see a problem where the number of elements in the problem space gets halved each time, it will most probably be in `O(log n)` runtime.
 - Whenever you have a single nested loop, the problem is most likely in quadratic time. `O(n2)`.

-<br> 8.
-A loop statement that multiplies/divides the loop variable by a constant takes log_k(n) time because the loop runs that many times.
+- A loop statement that multiplies/divides the loop variable by a constant takes log_k(n) time because the loop runs that many times.
+- We don’t always add the time complexity of the inner loop.
+It depends.
+If the inner loop depends on the outer loop, then the complexity is added, and if the inner loop does not depend on the outer loop, then we multiply it.

 <br>
 <br>
 <br>
 <br>